google/generative-ai-docs/demos/palm/python/docs-agent/README.md

 ### 2. Clone this project repository and install dependencies

-**Note**: This guide assumes that you're creating a new project directory from your `$HOME` directory.
+**Note**: This guide assumes that you're cloning the `generative-ai-docs` repository from your `$HOME` directory.

-1. Clone the `generative-ai-docs` repo, for example:
+1. Clone the `generative-ai-docs` repository, for example:

    ```posix-terminal
    git clone https://github.com/google/generative-ai-docs